SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 If anyone reading this has performed any testing of this, I would appreciate it if you could share any findings with me, to help inform the community.

 To compensate for the faster ADC clock, we extend the sampling period so it ends up with a similar sampling period to classic AVRs, while still being significantly faster by virtue of the much shorter conversion time.
+But you can shorten that further (or extend it) using analogSampleDuration().
+With minimum sample duration, external voltage reference in burst or freerun mode and maximum ADC clock, 450k sps may be possible at full resolution.
+You're unlikely to want that ofc, but that's a separate matter, just don't configure it like that if you don't want it.
+The fact remains that it is definitely the faster ADC.

 ## ADC Function Reference
 This core includes the following ADC-related functions.
 Out of the box, analogRead() is intended to be directly compatible with the standard Arduino implementation.
 Additional functions are provided to use the advanced functionality of these parts and further tune the ADC to your application.